Kate-h36/Cash/README.md

 The program prompts the user to enter a cash amount and a set of coin denominations.
 For example:

-`$ ./cash
+`$ ./cash`
-Change owed: 41
+`Change owed: 41`
-4`
+`4`

 if the user doesn’t, in fact, input a positive integer  when prompted the program should re-prompt the user:

-`$ ./cash
+`$ ./cash`
-Change owed: -41
+`Change owed: -41`
-Change owed: foo
+`Change owed: foo`
-Change owed: 41
+`Change owed: 41`
-4`
+`4`

 The program also must output the minimum number of coins needed to make the change.
-For exaple if you input `99` program should outputs `9` ( 'cause this is three quarters, two dimes, and four pennies)
+For exaple if you input `99` program should outputs `9` ('cause this is three quarters, two dimes, and four pennies)

+## Algorithm
+The algorithm works as follows:

+ * Sort the coin denominations in descending order.
+ *  While the cash amount is greater than 0, do the following:

+1. Take the largest coin denomination that is less than or equal to the cash amount.
+2. Subtract the coin denomination from the cash amount.
+3. Increment the count of the number of coins used.
+4. The algorithm is guaranteed to produce the optimal solution for US coin denominations, which are 1, 5, 10, and 25 cents.